Ohio Campus Compact offers the following awards to our member campuses:

 Charles J. Ping Student Service Award

 The Charles J. Ping Student Service Award is designed to recognize and honor undergraduate students for their outstanding leadership and contributions to community service OR service-learning on their campus and within their community.
-Nominations are closed for 2018.
+Nominations are open for 2019, deadline is March 22.
 Visit this page for more information.

 David Hoch Memorial Award for Excellence

 The David Hoch Memorial Award for Excellence in Service is designed to recognize and honor the outstanding work in service-learning and/or civic engagement by a faculty or staff member at an Ohio Campus Compact member institution.
-Nominations are closed for 2018.
+Nominations are open for 2019, deadline is March 22.
 Visit this page for more information.

 Pay it Forward